-In the dose-escalation part, we evaluated doses ranging from 0.3 mg/kg to 10 mg/kg and observed dose-limiting infusion-related reactions at doses above 3 mg/kg.
-Accordingly, we determined that 3 mg/kg would be the maximum dose tested in future clinical trials.
-Except for six events of infusion-related reactions and one event of bone pain, no other drug-related serious adverse events were observed in the dose-escalation part of the clinical trial.
-In both parts, we observed signs of biological activity.
-Although neither part was designed to evaluate the efficacy of ARGX-111, we anecdotally observed reduced tumor burden at various sites and stable disease in a gastric cancer patient with bone metastases who was refractory to multiple rounds of prior treatment and in a MET-amplified renal cancer patient with metastases and progressive disease.
-We observed signs of biological activity for ARGX-111 in seven out of 19 patients in the dose-escalation part, including one partial response, and we expect to report our initial results of the safety-expansion cohort during the first half of 2017.
+Although neither the dose-escalation part nor the safety-expansion part were designed to evaluate the efficacy of ARGX-111, we anecdotally observed reduced tumor burden at various sites and stable disease in a gastric cancer patient with bone metastases who was refractory to multiple rounds of prior treatment and in a MET-amplified renal cancer patient with metastases and progressive disease.
+Overall, we observed signs of biological activity for ARGX-111 in seven out of 19 patients in the dose-escalation part, including one partial response, and in three out of five patients in the safety-expansion cohort.